AdaCore/spark2014/docs/ug/en/source/how_to_investigate_unproved_checks.rst

       "entity"     : entity }

 * ("file", "line", "col") describe the source location of the message.
-* "rule" describes the kind of VC.
+* "rule" describes the kind of check.
 * "severity" describes the kind status of the message, possible values used by gnatwhy3 are "info", "low", "medium", "high" and "error".
 * "tracefile" contains the name of a trace file, if any.
-* "entity" contains the entity dictionary for the entity that this VC belongs to.
+* "entity" contains the entity dictionary for the entity that this check belongs to.
 * "msg_id" - if present indicates that this entry corresponds to a message issued on the commandline, with the exact same msg_id in brackets:
   "[#12]"
 * "suppressed" - if present, the message is in fact suppressed by a pragma Annotate, and this field contains the justification message.
-* "how_proved" - if present, indicates how the VC has been proved (i.e.
+* "how_proved" - if present, indicates how the check has been proved (i.e.
   which prover).
 Special values are "interval" and "codepeer", which designate the special interval analysis, done in the frontend, and the CodePeer analysis, respectively.
 Both have their own column in the